Yxuuuuuu/progress-journal-Yxu/README.md

 @Oct 8
 I cannot open Alya's file either, so I just delete and redownload Godot, Roshini helped me to fix the animation (I need to press a button to start the animation), but I was still unable to do the movement.

+@Oct 9
+Fieheeda helped me to solve the problem with the movement
+@Oct 10
+landscape